EB1811/dev-articles/CleanerJS.md

 const {id: idLabel} = obj
 // idLabel = 1
 ```
-Similarly, the rest operator can be used to seperate out properties from an object.\
+Similarly, the rest operator can be used to separate out properties from an object.\
 This is useful for quickly copying an object while removing some properties.
 ```javascript
 // copying obj1, removing the 'unwanted' property.